Number of employees (2022)

 To ensure environmental sustainability, all interventions are designed, implemented and monitored so as not to produce any impact, neither radiological nor conventional, on the environment.

-Read more Garigliano Monitoring Network Portal
+Read more RE.MO Monitoring Network Portal

 Gallery